 2015 Call for Papers

 The David Noel Freedman Award for Excellence and Creativity in Hebrew Bible Scholarship is now open for submissions as of October 1, 2014.

 There is a $1,000 monetary award.
-The awarded paper will be delivered at an SBL annual national or international meeting with a panel discussion.
+The awarded paper will be delivered at the SBL Annual Meeting with a panel discussion.
 No one may receive this award more than once.

 Qualifications for Submission